Sakherr/my-notes/README.md

 - **IOT**

 # Today I learned several things such as :
-"How to create directories and files, and what is the difference between them?
+How to create directories and files, and what is the difference between them.
 I have also learned how to open a file and a directory in the terminal.
 Additionally, what is the difference between Git and GitHub?
-What is a VCS and how does it actually work?
+What is a VCS and how does it actually work.
 I have learned some commands such as:

 1. **'pwd'** to show the current directory
 2. **'mkdir'** to create a new folder or directory